plulee/flickr-doggies/README.md

-# flickr-doggies
+# Flickr Photo Search

-find dogs on flickr
+Find dogs or other photos posted on Flickr based on tags provided by user.